Suspect in Charlie Kirk killing became more political, opposed activist's views, authorities say

 New details on evidence

-Authorities have yet to reveal a motive, but they did describe evidence they said shed potential light on the slaying.
+Authorities, who have yet to reveal a motive, described evidence they said shed potential light on the slaying.

 That included the engravings on bullet casings, including one that said, “Hey, fascist!
 Catch!”
 Cox said.